 It’s hard to top that, but health-conscious parents who are aware of the consequences of excess sugar intake might agonize over how to manage this influx of treats without disrupting the fun.
 Guiding Stars is here to help.
 Let’s address some common concerns about candy and cover a few tricks to avoid the true horror of Halloween: missing out on your children’s joy.

 Do your best to appreciate all the good that comes with Halloween.
 Don’t stress over the candy.
 Your children get to exercise their creativity as they come up with a costume.
 They learn common etiquette as you show them how to greet neighbors and thank them for candy.
-After the experience, you all might feel a greater connection with our community after all the interactions.
+After the experience, you might feel a greater connection with your community.

 Allow your kids to eat as much candy as they’d like when you get home from trick-or-treating.
 Placing restrictions and trying to teach moderation will not go over well.
 One night of indulging on candy will not have any lasting negative impact.
 Enjoy some candy as a family.
 You can say which are your favorites and why.
 You can ask about their preferences.
 When you are done, everyone can brush their teeth before going to bed.